 - a.
-The Departmental Representative's staff should review implementation plans and incoming and outgoing correspondence containing commitments to identify each commitment and enter the corresponding commitment information into the Safety Issues Management System data base.
+The Departmental Representative's staff should review implementation plans and incoming and outgoing correspondence containing commitments to identify each commitment and enter the corresponding commitment information into the Safety Issues Management System database.
 The Departmental Representative's staff should obtain the concurrence from the Responsible Manager that the commitment information has been correctly identified and entered. - b.
-The Departmental Representative's staff should issue data base reports monthly on the status of commitment implementing activities to Responsible Managers, Points of Contact, Secretarial Officers, the Board, and other interested Departmental elements.
-Before the end of each month, the Responsible Managers should review these status reports and update implementation status by forwarding any changes to the corresponding Issue Lead.
-The Issue Lead should review this update information for completeness and accuracy and the Departmental Representative's staff should update the data base as requested. - c.
-In addition to monthly data base reports, the data base should be made available, on a phased approach and schedule, to line Responsible Managers and field contacts.
-The Departmental Representative's staff should provide timely updates to the on-line data base information based on input from Responsible Managers. - d.
+Before the end of each month, the Responsible Managers should provide an updated implementation status of assigned commitments by forwarding any changes to the corresponding Issue Lead.
+For overdue commitments, the Responsible Manager should provide the actions being taken to complete the commitment and the estimated completion schedule.
+The Issue Lead should review this updated information for completeness and accuracy and the Departmental Representative's staff should update the Safety Issues Management System database as requested.
+The Departmental Representative's staff should make these monthly updates available to Responsible Managers, Points of Contact, Secretarial Officers, and other interested Departmental elements.
+If a Responsible Manager does not provide a status report on his or her overdue commitments or does not make substantive progress in completing the plan's commitments, the Departmental Representative should escalate attention to the responsible Secretarial Officer for action. - c.
 The Responsible Manager should anticipate and manage implementation problems so that they have a minimum impact on commitment due dates.
-The Responsible Manager and the Issue Lead should inform the cognizant Board staff member in advance of any planned milestone due dates that will be missed.
+The Responsible Manager and the Issue Lead should inform the cognizant Board staff member in advance (i.e., not later than the planned completion date for the milestone) of any planned milestone due dates that will be missed.
+The Responsible Manager should provide prior written notification to the Board on the status of any Departmental commitment that will not be completed by the planned milestone date.
+For each commitment, this written notification should describe the reason(s) for the schedule variance from the Department's plans, current actions underway to fulfill the commitment, and an estimated completion date.
+If commitment completion will be delayed by a substantial period (e.g., more than 3 months) from the committed due date, or if the approach to fulfilling the commitment has been or needs to be changed, the Responsible Manager